 Program Alert

-If you are applying to a Duke-Approved or petition program, please complete your Duke general application in the MyExperientialEd portal as early as possible to expedite the Duke Dean’s and conduct checks required for GEO to approve your application.
+If you are applying to a Duke-Approved or petition program, please complete your Duke general application in the MyGlobalEd portal as early as possible to expedite the Duke Dean’s and conduct checks required for GEO to approve your application.
 Delaying the completion of your Duke general application could jeopardize your semester abroad.

 DUKE-APPROVED PROGRAMS